eiffel-community/eiffel/usage-examples/clm-for-hw-sw.md

    limitations under the License.
 --->

-# CLM for a combination of Hardware and Software
+# Confidence Level for a Combination of Hardware and Software

 This example shows how to use [EiffelConfidenceLevelModifiedEvent (CLM)](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)